Some hurricane watchers measure the storm with the Waffle House Index

 While noting that it was Fugate and not Waffle House itself that created the index, officials with the company have embraced the situation.

-“We’re pretty proud of the fact that it is something that is used,” said Njeri Boss, the Vice President of Public Relations, Waffle House, Inc. “More so because it is an outward showing of our commitment to the communities we serve.”
+“We’re pretty proud of the fact that it is something that is used,” said Njeri Boss, vice president of public relations, Waffle House, Inc. “More so because it is an outward showing of our commitment to the communities we serve.”

 “We want to be there to support the community,” Boss said.
 That means feeding residents and first responders something more than peanut butter and jelly sandwiches, Boss added.